Disclaimer: The identity of the author has been kept anonymous.

 The Left fails to see this unification of the rift.
 BJP successfully pacified the dissatisfaction of the Brahmins.

 And even if the Left has failed to see this divide, I am shocked that it again fails to see the implications of this peace between the two castes.

 Kancha Ilaiah Shepherd’s Buffalo Nationalism has mentioned how Hindu extremist groups take the SCs and OBCs as their manpower to fulfill their anti-social goals.

 With the unification of the Thakurs and the Brahmins, it would essentially mean that the RSS will not even need the SCs and the OBCs anymore.
-Anything that was limiting them from carrying on with their actions because they feared this loss of muscle power has been kind of negated because the Thakur fidelity Adityanath would have brought with him.
+Anything that was limiting them from carrying on with their actions because they feared this loss of muscle power has been kind of negated because of the Thakur fidelity Adityanath would have brought with him.

 I am not sure if there is any sociological study on the fidelity Thakurs share among each other.
 But I can ascertain it from what I have read.

 For example, I was reading about dacoits in the country and there I came across a very interesting piece of information – in UP, Thakurs supported dacoits who killed Brahmins because they believed this can ruin the Brahmin hegemony, and give the former power over people.

 I hope you can calculate how pacifying Adityanath is to both sides.
 He is a Brahmin and a Thakur.
 He is what drives 15% of the upper caste population against 85% of lower castes and minorities.

 I am sure there must be leftists who had already assumed that I support Adityanath and am a closet Hindu extremist myself.
 Do I care?
 No. Should the Left care?
 Yes, about the violence which is going to flood UP very soon.